Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: A Blind multi-sided matching algorithm

-Otherwise, if node $j$'s quota is reached, aerial platform $j$ checks if the downstream node $i$'s utility is more agreeable, better, than one of its served nodes.
+Fig.~\ref{BlindMatch} presents the blind matching algorithm when implemented between two adjacent layers.
+First, assume the positive parameters $\epsilon$ and $\delta$ such as $\epsilon>\delta>0$.
+Suppose each node initializes its aspiration level at some random value.
+Then, when an activated node $i$ in layer $k$ encounters an activated upstream node $j$ in layer $k+1$, nodes $i$ and $j$ compare their utilities to their aspiration levels as follows.
+If the payoffs of both nodes with respect to one another are $\epsilon$-better than their current aspiration levels, and the quota of node $j$ has not been reached yet, node $i$ disconnects from any previous association and associates with node $j$.
+Otherwise, if node $j$'s quota is reached, aerial platform $j$ checks if the downstream node $i$'s payoff is $\epsilon$-better than one of its served nodes.
 If so, the aerial platform disconnects the less preferred agent and associates with node $i$.
-Furthermore, once the two nodes are associated, they update their aspiration level to sum up to their achievable rate.
-In case of disagreement, $i$ reduces its current aspiration level by $\delta$, if it is single.
-Moreover, following disagreement, node $j$ also reduces its $i$-th aspiration level by $\delta$.
-This process is repeated until all quotas are reached, or all nodes in layer $k$ are connected.
+Furthermore, once node $i$ is associated with $j$, it updates its aspiration level with its payoff with respect to $j$.
+Similarly, node $j$ updates its $i$-th aspiration level with its payoff with respect to $i$.
+In case downstream node $i$ remains single after its interaction with $j$, $i$ reduces its current aspiration level by $\delta$.
+Moreover, if node $j$ has not reached its quota yet, it also reduces its $i$-th aspiration level by $\delta$.
+This process is repeated until quotas are reached or all nodes in layer $k$ are connected.

-The main idea behind this multi-sided matching algorithm is to successively connect pairs while respecting their minimum requirements (i.e., aspiration levels).
-A pair $(i,j)$ disconnects only to build another pair with improved utilities.
-At the same time, single downstream nodes and upstream agents decrease their aspiration levels to improve their chances of association in the next iterations.
+The blind matching algorithm is guaranteed to achieve the best sum-rate per adjacent layers.
+It ensures that the number of associated nodes is maximized and also the final aspiration levels of all nodes it returns is a set of payoff in the $\epsilon$-core~\cite{hamza2017blma}.
+Moreover, the blind matching approach does not require a large amount of information exchange between pairs.
+Each agent has only to observe its payoff with respect to the target node in the adjacent layer.

-The multi-sided algorithm is guaranteed to achieve the best sum-rate per adjacent layers.
-It also ensures that the number of associated nodes is maximized.
-From a computational performance perspective, an active node has only to assess agreeability.
-Unlike the deferred acceptance algorithm where agents are required to order their utilities with respect to all agents in the opposite set, the MSA checks agreeability only.
-Moreover, it does not require a large amount of information exchange between pairs.
-Each agent has only to assess agreeability with respect to the target node in the adjacent layer.
+Additionally, it is well worth noting that the blind matching algorithm can allow each node to set a required data rate.
+To align with these data rate requirements, the first method consists of considering these data rate requirements of ground users as constraints of the maximization problem.
+Then, during BLMA execution, it should only allow the formation of pairs that respect the data rate requirement of the user.
+The second method consists of offering the possibility to each node to set its initial aspiration level according to its requirement.
+The execution of the BLMA may help achieve a data rate close to the initial node's aspiration.